 Company-owned devices: Device admin to managed device

-We recommend that company-owned devices be set up as managed devices.
+We recommend that company-owned devices be set up as fully managed devices.
 Migrating a device from device admin to managed device requires a factory reset.
-Since this is more disruptive to users, we suggest a phased adoption, where new devices are enrolled as managed devices but existing devices are left on device admin.
+Since this is more disruptive to users, we suggest a phased adoption, where new devices are enrolled as fully managed devices but existing devices are left on device admin.

 Types of migration

 Some general migration strategies are briefly defined as:

 Big bang: Large populations of existing users are asked to upgrade to either a managed device or work profile in one or more large waves of upgrades.

 Phased adoption: New users and new devices are configured with the new management modes as they are enrolled.
 Older device admin devices are aged out of the fleet through natural attrition.

 When Android 10.0 is released, we expect all devices running it to support managed device or work profile modes.
 Older devices can be migrated as described earlier or managed using device admin until they are replaced.